opendroneid/receiver-android/README.md

 The transmission methods supported on a specific device (as per the Android feature flags) are listed in the settings menu of the application.
 However, reception can still fail for various reasons.
 See further details below and in the description of the [device list](supported-smartphones.md).

-## Transmitter Devices

-If you are looking for something to test the Receiver Application against, a list of Remote ID transmitter devices is available [here](transmitter-devices.md).

 ### Bluetooth